Collapse of turbulence in optimised curved pipe flow: Results and discussion

-is the main driving term of the Dean vortices.
+The increase in cross-stream Reynolds stresses intensifies the shear-stress production $P_{sy}$ and $P_{sr}$ through $R_{yy} \partial_y U_s$ and $R_{rr} \partial_r U_s$ (see Eq.~\eqref{eq:shearProd_sy} and \eqref{eq:shearProd_sr}).
+The intensified shear stresses feed back into the production of streamwise stress $R_{ss}$ through $R_{sy}\partial_y U_s$ and $R_{sr}\partial_r U_s$ (see Eq.~\eqref{eq:Pss}), countering the stabilising curvature effects, thereby regenerating streaks and sustaining turbulence.
+This mechanism explains why previous studies have not reported relaminarisation at higher Reynolds numbers merely through curvature modifications without changing the cross section.
+In other words, a curvature increase alone tends to strengthen the Dean vortices and the associated cross-stream Reynolds stresses, and relaminarisation requires a concurrent cross-sectional modification to counter this effect.
+Our complementary wall-resolved large-eddy simulations of circular bends, matched to the optimal local curvature and local Dean number, confirm the absence of relaminarisation when the cross section remains circular.
+The mean streamwise vorticity equation is given in Eq.~\eqref{eq:Ws}.
+We neglect streamwise variations of the mean flow and curvature ($\partial_s(\cdot)\approx 0$ and $\kappa'(s) \approx 0$) and keep the leading-order term as an interpretive scaling guide.
+As shown in Eq.~\eqref{eq:Ws}, the binormal gradient of the centrifugal force is the main driving term of the Dean vortices.
+Here, $a_y$ is the local lateral half-width of the pipe cross section in the binormal direction $\hat{\mathbf{y}}$ (see figure~\ref{fig:geoParam_ke}(a)), and $\mathbf{R}$ denotes the Reynolds-stress tensor.
 Hence, increasing the curvature without modifying the cross-sectional profile results in stronger Dean vortices.
-The instability of the Dean vortices, in turn, sustains the turbulence inside the bend through cross-stream Reynolds stresses.
+The instability of the Dean vortices (see supplementary movie 1), in turn, sustains the turbulence inside the bend through cross-stream Reynolds stresses.
 Near the inner wall, the major principal axes of both the Reynolds stress and production tensors become closely aligned with the binormal direction, and $R_{yy}$ emerges as the primary carrier of turbulence.

-The optimized design counters this effect by ovalizing the cross section and increasing the lateral half-width $a_y$ as curvature increases (see Fig.~\ref{fig:geoParam_tke_pk}(a)).
-Enlarging the cross-sectional area reduces the averaged streamwise velocity $\hat{U_s}$, and together with the increase in the lateral half–width $a_y$ weakens the driving term of the unstable Dean vortices in Eq.~\eqref{eq:vorticity_rhs}.
-As a direct consequence, Fig.~\ref{fig:ke_pressure}(a) shows a 50\% reduction in the peak kinetic energy of the secondary flow relative to the baseline geometry.
-By reducing the energy of the Dean vortices, cross-stream Reynolds stress components $R_{yy}$ and $R_{rr}$ diminish.
+The optimised design counters this effect by ovalising the cross section and increasing the lateral half-width $a_y$ as curvature increases (see figure~\ref{fig:geoParam_ke}(a)).
+Enlarging the cross-sectional area reduces the averaged streamwise velocity $\hat{U_s}$, and together with the increase in the lateral half-width $a_y$ weakens the driving term of the unstable Dean vortices in Eq.~\eqref{eq:vorticity_rhs}.
+As a direct consequence, figure~\ref{fig:geoParam_ke}(b) shows a 50\% reduction in the peak kinetic energy of the secondary flow relative to the baseline geometry.
+By reducing the energy of the Dean vortices, cross-stream Reynolds stress production terms diminish as shown in figure~\ref{fig:P_crossStream}, and consequently $R_{yy}$ and $R_{rr}$ drop.
 The leading terms in shear-stress productions are